ikelax/mensa-bot/README.md

 Follow the [guide in grammY documentation](https://grammy.dev/hosting/deno-deploy) for Deno Deploy.
 It is free.

+In the settings of your project, you have to [define the environment variable](https://docs.deno.com/deploy/manual/environment-variables/) `TELEGRAM_BOT_PROD_TOKEN` to provide the Telegram Bot API token to the bot.

 You have to enable the inline mode for the bot.
 How to do this is described [in the grammY documentation](https://grammy.dev/plugins/inline-query#enabling-inline-mode).

 If you need help, feel free to reach out, for example by opening an issue.